 - Dewatering - a vibratory screen separates granular and bulk solids from liquids

-- Separation screening - separating material into individual size fractions through grading and sizing
+- Separation screening - separating material into individual size fractions through grading & sizing

 - Dedusting screens - removing fines prior to bagging or packing